IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 BO_ 581 IGNITION: 8 XXX
 ```

 The number `581` is decimal, which converts to hexadecimal CAN ID `0x245`.
-The DBC gives no signal positions, counters, checksum, or valid payload examples for this message.
+However, the DBC file gives no signal positions, counters, checksum, or valid payload examples for this message.

-The explorer tested `0x245` using:
+The explorer INI file tested `0x245` using:

 1. Every individual payload bit, for a total of 64 one-bit tests.
 2. The values below in each of the eight byte positions: